nmedley/minecraft_assets/README.md

-I just had to recreate the repo for assets.
-Hopefully i can push it to the remote (github.com) without screwing things up because that remote repo already exists and has some stuff in it.
+Why does this git repo keep disappearing???
+Recreating it AGAIN from old stuff located in C:\Users\Natty\Desktop\GitForNatty\Assets